G-You/WebSocketEcho/README.md

 28/02/2016
 Jetty-websocket (Jetty JSR356)
---under the directory where pom.xml (namely the main folder of jetty-websocket), run:
+--under the directory where pom.xml (namely the main folder of jetty-websocket) is located, run:
     mvn jetty:run
   you may have to download maven (apache-maven-3.3.9-bin.zip if in Windows) first (http://maven.apache.org/download.cgi) then set the environment variables
   (Instructions available: http://www.tutorialspoint.com/maven/maven_environment_setup.htm)
-  Once the this command is through, the server will be built.
+  Once this command is through, the server will be built.
 --Open ClientWeb.html under \src\main\webpage
   You can try opening two clients at the same time and see the message transmission, as well as the is_typing indicator.